Nikon Z9 Camera Review

 I noted in my Africa blog that my hand position felt a bit off on the Z9.
 I've adjusted to that over time, as usual, but I've noted quite a few people who start to use their Z9 talk about the grip.
 Interestingly, some like it better while some like it less than previous grips.
 Which just goes to show you that there's no perfect grip; hands come in all shapes and sizes, so someone is always going to complain, it seems.
 Still, for small hands, I suspect you'll feel like you're trying to get your hand around a dodgeball, not a softball.
 Personally, I feel secure in holding the Z9, even with big front-heavy lenses, though I slightly prefer the D6's grip and hand position.

 The card door lock mechanism is going to come up in any Z9 handling complaint list.
-It might even be the number one complaint.
+It might even be the number one complaint about the build quality.
 Basically, you have to push down on a switch while pulling back on the door.
 It's not comfortably or reliably done with one hand.
 It's near impossible when the camera is wet (mist) or you're using gloves in cold weather.
 Indeed, my recommendation is put the camera down on a table, pull down with your right thumb and pull back with your left thumb.
 I don't think that was what Nikon was intending.
 Some people complained about the old flagship mechanism of a small door hiding a release button.
 They'll stop complaining about that old method and ask for it back the minute they try getting a card out of the Z9.
+One thing to note: that door is removable and replaceable.
+I’ve encountered several Z9 owners who’ve managed to dislodge the door while trying to change cards.

 The other physical part that’s going to generate complaints—I’ve already seen instances of people breaking it—is the Release Mode dial.
 Nikon’s thinking here probably was “all the older pro cameras have this dial, so let’s keep it.”
 The problem is that the choices available on the dial aren’t complete.
-C30 and C120 (the 30 fps and 120 fps options), aren’t available directly on the dial.
+C30, C60, and C120 (the 30 fps, 60 fps, and 120 fps options), aren’t available directly on the dial.
 So how do you get to them?
-By coming up with a “button controls dial” position (!?!?!
-I can’t make this up) and then using the Release mode button and command dials.
+With Nikon coming up with a “button controls dial” position (!?!?!
+I can’t make this up) and then adding a Release mode button and using the command dials.
 Which also lets you set all the other functions.
 So why again did we need the dial?
-Again, the new Release mode button comes at the expense of the metering button (it replaces it in the button cluster at top left).
+Also, that new Release mode button comes at the expense of the metering button (it replaces it in the button cluster at top left).
 Worse still, you can remove functions from the new release mode button (via CSM #D3), so you now have an easy way of putting the Z9 into a “can’t get there from here state.”

 Finally, we have to talk about the “articulating” Rear LCD.
 I appreciate that Nikon decided to abandon the fixed Rear LCD of the previous flagship cameras.
 But the one thing I would have liked the most—the ability to flip the screen so that it faces the camera and is protected during travel—is not part of the design that Nikon came up with.
 Instead, we have a double-hinge mechanism with limited travel in the three directions we’d most like to move it, and too much travel in the other directions.

-The problem with all these handling glitches, particularly the physical ones, is that they make the Z9 feel less robust than previous Nikon flagships.
+The problem with all these small handling glitches, particularly the physical ones, is that they make the Z9 feel a bit less robust than previous Nikon flagships.
 The card door, release mode dial, adjusting LCD mechanism, and even some of the controls, such as the thumb stick, all feel cheap and somewhat flimsy.
 Yet Nikon touts that the Z9 is “sturdier” than the D6, one of the best built cameras ever.
-Perhaps the frame inside is sturdier, but the exterior needs an upgrade.
+Perhaps the frame inside is sturdier, but the exterior still could use an upgrade.
 Heck, Nikon didn’t even provide the D6’s big, wing-of-rubber, covers-everything hot shoe protector, but instead supplied a simpler plastic slip in protector.

-All that said, I’ve adjusted to the Z9 and it handles well once I adjusted.
-I avoid the release mode dial, do as little LCD tilt as possible, put on a more substantive hot shoe cover, and programmed a lot of customization to bring controls back to where I want them to be.
-And now I’m pretty comfortable with handling the camera.
+I’ve adjusted to the Z9 and it handles well once I adjusted.
+I avoid the release mode dial, do as little LCD tilt as possible, put on a more substantive hot shoe cover, and I programmed a lot of customization to bring controls back to where I want them to be.
+And now I’m very comfortable with handling the camera.
 Except when I have to use the Focus Mode button or open the card slot door ;~).
 Ouch.

 How's it Perform?